 Celiac Disease

-Celiac Disease is unique from many of the other autoimmune conditions we have covered in this series thus far; it is triggered by a substance foreign to the body.
+Celiac Disease is unique from many of the other autoimmune conditions we have covered in this series thus far, as it is triggered by a substance foreign to the body.

-Gluten is a protein complex derived from grains such as barley, rye and wheat.
-It forms an elastic network that traps gas and helps the rising effect that gives many baked goods their chewy texture and volume.
-It is also the primary culprit for causing discomfort in people with Celiac Disease.
+Gluten is a protein complex derived from grains such as barley, rye, and wheat.
+It forms an elastic network that traps gas and helps create the rise, texture, and volume of many baked goods.
+For individuals with celiac disease, gluten is the primary trigger for immune-related intestinal damage.

-If you have Celiac, eating gluten triggers an immune response once the gluten reaches the small intestine, in your digestive tract.
-The strength of this immune response can cause damage to the small intestine and its lining, lessening or preventing its ability to absorb nutrients.
+In people with celiac disease, consuming gluten triggers an immune response once it reaches the small intestine.
+This response can damage the intestinal lining, reducing or preventing the body’s ability to properly absorb essential nutrients.

-Common symptoms of this type of intestinal damage include bloating, diarrhea, fatigue, nutrient deficiencies and anemia.
+Common symptoms associated with this type of intestinal damage include bloating, diarrhea, fatigue, nutrient deficiencies, and anemia.

-There is no cure for Celiac Disease, or medication designed to lessen the immune response.
-Following a strict gluten-free diet can help manage symptoms and help the intestines heal.
+There is currently no cure for celiac disease, nor are there medications designed to fully suppress the immune response.
+However, following a strict gluten-free diet can help manage symptoms and allow the intestines to heal over time.

 Inflammatory Bowel Disease (IBD)

-Inflammatory bowel disease (IBD) is a group of chronic conditions that cause ongoing inflammation in the digestive tract.
-The two main types are Crohn’s disease and ulcerative colitis.
-Crohn’s disease can affect any part of the gastrointestinal tract from the mouth to the anus, while ulcerative colitis mainly affects the colon and rectum.
-IBD is considered an autoimmune-related condition, meaning the immune system mistakenly attacks healthy tissue in the gut, leading to inflammation, damage, and long-term symptoms.
+Inflammatory bowel disease (IBD) refers to a group of chronic conditions that cause ongoing inflammation in the digestive tract.
+The two primary types are Crohn’s disease and ulcerative colitis.
+Crohn’s disease may affect any part of the gastrointestinal tract from the mouth to the anus, while ulcerative colitis primarily affects the colon and rectum.
+IBD is considered an autoimmune-related condition in which the immune system mistakenly attacks healthy tissue in the gut.

-Common symptoms of IBD vary by person and disease type but often include persistent diarrhea, abdominal pain and cramping, fatigue, and unintended weight loss.
-Many people also experience blood or mucus in their stool, reduced appetite, and urgency to have bowel movements.
-During flare-ups, symptoms can become severe and disruptive, while periods of remission may bring few or no symptoms.
-IBD can also cause problems outside the digestive system, such as joint pain, skin issues, eye inflammation, and anemia.
+Symptoms of IBD vary depending on the condition and individual but often include persistent diarrhea, abdominal pain and cramping, fatigue, and unintended weight loss.
+Many individuals may also experience blood or mucus in their stool, reduced appetite, and an urgent need for bowel movements.
+During flare-ups, symptoms can become severe, while periods of remission may bring little to no symptoms.

 Treatment for IBD focuses on reducing inflammation, managing symptoms, and preventing flare-ups and complications.
-Medications are the mainstay of treatment and may include anti-inflammatory drugs, immune-suppressing medications, biologic therapies, and newer targeted treatments.
-Dietary changes, stress management, and nutritional support can also play an important role.
-In cases where medications are not effective or complications develop, surgery may be needed to remove damaged portions of the intestine or colon.
+Medications may include anti-inflammatory drugs, immune-suppressing agents, biologic therapies, and newer targeted treatments.
+Lifestyle changes, dietary adjustments, and stress management can also play a significant role.
+In more severe cases, surgery may be required to remove damaged portions of the digestive tract.

 Skin-Focused Autoimmune Diseases